TheRealMamuth/terraform-best-practice/ReadMe.md

 # Now we can see that we have only the changes that we expected.
 ```

+## Terraform -auto-approve

+When running `terraform apply` in a pipeline, we usually use it with the previous plan.
+There is no need to use `-auto-approve` when creating our pipeline because `terraform apply tfplan` is already automatically executed based on our `tfplan` plan file

 ## Terraform -input=false

 When running `terraform plan` in a pipeline, it is important to use the `-input=false` flag to avoid the need for user input.

 This is a good practice to avoid blocking the pipeline, which may hang.
 This is because the `terraform plan` command requires user input to provide all used variables declerated in variable block.
 By using the `-input=false` flag, we can avoid this problem.
 Then the terraform plan command will report an error if you forget to specify any variables.